VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/LogsQL.md

 error
 ```

-This query matches logs with any [timestamp](https://docs.victoriametrics.com/VictoriaLogs/keyConcepts.html#time-field),
-e.g. it may return logs from the previous year alongside recently ingested logs.

 If the queried [word](#word) clashes with LogsQL keywords, then just wrap it into quotes.
 For example, the following query finds all the log messages with `and` [word](#word):